AlexRiosJ/top-down-shooter/README.md

 * Variety in enemies.
 * More weapons that can be picked.
 * More UI elements (points multiplier, streak, ammo?).
-* Inifnite maps randomly generated.
+* Inifnite randomly generated maps.

 ## Known Issues and Bugs